-In this guide, you will find instructions on how to change the sway bar link on an Acura.
+In this guide, you will find instructions on how to program a new Acura key fob.

 This test can be performed by your dealer, auto mechanic, or yourself.